lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Now open a command window (cmd) in administrator mode and install wsl.
 Then install the Ubuntu-22.04 distribution with the following instructions based on these [Microsoft Instructions](https://learn.microsoft.com/en-us/windows/wsl/install).

-Update to latest wsl version.
+Update to the latest wsl version.
 You must use WSL version 2.

 ```console
  wsl --update